simonsobs/sisock/docs/source/dataservers.rst

 g3-reader
 ---------
-A ``DataNodeServer`` which reads data from g3 files stored on disk.
+A ``Data Server`` which reads data from g3 files stored on disk.
 This operates with the help of a MySQL database, which runs in a separate container.
 This database stores information about the g3 files, such as the filename, path, feed name, available fields and their associated start and end times.
-This enables the g3-reader DataNodeServer to determine which fields are available via a query to the database and to determine which files to open to retrieve the requested data.
+This enables the g3-reader Data Server to determine which fields are available via a query to the database and to determine which files to open to retrieve the requested data.